ManuKumar-05/DynamicFreightServices/README.md

 # DynamicFreightServices
-Repository having project files of Freight Services using Website.
+Dynamic Freight Services using modern web technologies, focusing on technologies for reliable data storage and retrieval, responsive design, and efficient logistics management features.